People looking at a painting on a wall

 Where appropriate, visiting speakers and guest lecturers will deliver particular sessions bringing further diversity to the course content.

 The Fine Art course employs a broad range of assessment methods that are applied to a variety of assessment tasks and outcomes.
-Students are assessed through coursework, there are no written exams.
+You are assessed through coursework, there are no written exams.

-Studio practice projects and modules will see students developing both supporting artwork and resolved artwork in two and three dimensions, including work that is time-based or performative or that is site-specific, site-responsive or installation based.
+Studio practice projects and modules will see you developing both supporting artwork and resolved artwork in two and three dimensions, work that is time-based or performative or that is site-specific, site-responsive or installation based.

 A Studio Journal (Level 4), Reflective Journal, (Level 5) and Contextual Research Journal, (Level 6) will accompany the Studio Practice, enriching and informing the conversation that surrounds it.